| Crates.io | libpep |

 cargo test --features elgamal3

-cargo test --features legacy-pep-repo-compatible
+cargo test --features legacy

-To build Python bindings for testing:
+To build and test Python bindings:

 python -m venv .venv